 Day 8 Charlottetown: At leisure to explore the Victorian homes and elegant squares of Charlottetown.
 Despite the 20th century character, it still evokes feelings of a colonial seaport with quaint sections such as Great George Street and Old Charlotte Town.

-Day 9 Charlottetown/Antigonish: Return to Nova Scotia via ferry* and then travel along the North Shore Drive through tranquil scenery and small communities that still celebrate Nova ve and Acadian identities (99 miles).
+Day 9 Charlottetown/Antigonish: Return to Nova Scotia via ferry* and then along North Shore Drive through tranquil scenery and small communities that still celebrate Nova Scotia’s Scottish, Native and Acadian identities (99 miles).

 Day 11 Baddeck: We suggest a scenic drive along the Cabot Trail into the highlands of northern Cape Breton, passing lochs, glens and scenic coastlines.
 Later, enjoy a guided boat tour in Cheticamp to observe whales, seals, eagles, seabirds and other wildlife.

 Day 12 Baddeck/West Bay: Travel south, passing charming maritime communities that still celebrate their Scottish heritage.
 Later, tour the acclaimed Fortress of Louisburg, one of the historically most significant locations in North America.
 Continue on to Bras d’Or Lake, regarded as one of the world’s best sailing and boating venues (53 miles).

 Day 13 West Bay/Liscombe Mills: Drive through Port Hawksbury and over the Canso Causeway which connects east and west Nova Scotia.
 Once on the western shore, you may wish to alter your route and turn south to drive along the rugged southern Nova Scotian coastline before arriving at Liscombe Mills (140 miles).